sopherapps/funml/docs/tutorial.md

 ## Expressions

-The main construct in funml is the expression.
+The main construct in FunML is the expression.
 As long as anything is an expression, it can initialize a pipeline i.e. added to the beginning of a pipeline.